 Most disabled drivers are exempt from the Congestion Charge, as are , mopeds and bicycles.

 Certain vehicles qualify for an Ultra Low Emissions Discount (ULED).

-The Congestion Charge, Ultra Low Emission Zone (ULEZ) and Low Emission Zone (LEZ) have been reintroduced from Monday 18 May.
+The Congestion Charge, Ultra Low Emission Zone (ULEZ) and Low Emission Zone (LEZ) have been reintroduced.
 There had been a temporary suspension of charges due to coronavirus.
-For more information, visit the Transport for London website.
+T For more information, visit the Transport for London website.